 HOW WAS THIS STUDY CONDUCTED?

-In this study, the panel members leveraged their expertise in recovery residence research and policy to develop a research agenda for the immediate future (consistent with “next steps” sections that are part of all Recovery Research Institute Bulletin summaries), while making relevant recommendations to policy makers, clinical program staff, and interested lay individuals.
+In this study, the panel members leveraged their expertise in recovery residence research and policy to develop a research agenda for the immediate future, while making relevant recommendations to policy makers, clinical program staff, and interested lay individuals.

 WHAT DID THIS STUDY FIND?